TemporalVLM: Video LLMs for Temporal Reasoning in Long Videos: Experiments

 \section{Experiments}

-\textbf{Tasks and Datasets.} Our TemporalVLM model is evaluated on a few temporal reasoning tasks, including dense video captioning, temporal video grounding, video highlight detection, and temporal action segmentation.
-For fair comparisons with TimeChat~\cite{ren2024timechat}, we fine-tune our model on a subset\footnote{We could not download the YT-Temporal~\cite{zellers2022merlot} dataset on time due to its large size and the restricted number of downloads by YouTube.} of the TimeIT~\cite{ren2024timechat} and Valley~\cite{luo2023valley} datasets.
-The compiled dataset contains a total of 142K long videos with diverse activities.
-We follow TimeChat~\cite{ren2024timechat} to use 6 instructions (generated by GPT-4~\cite{achiam2023gpt}) per task and convert the video annotations into chat samples.
-In the zero-shot setting, we evaluate on YouCook2~\cite{zhou2018towards} for dense video captioning, Charades-STA~\cite{gao2017tall} for temporal video grounding, QVHighlights~\cite{lei2021detecting} for video highlight detection, and our IndustryASM dataset for temporal action segmentation.
+\textbf{Tasks and Datasets.} We evaluate TemporalVLM on dense video captioning, temporal video grounding, video highlight detection, and temporal action segmentation.
+For fair comparisons with TimeChat~\cite{ren2024timechat}, we fine-tune our model on a subset\footnote{We could not download YT-Temporal~\cite{zellers2022merlot} due to its large size and the restricted number of downloads.} of TimeIT~\cite{ren2024timechat} and Valley~\cite{luo2023valley}.
+The combined dataset contains 142K long videos with diverse activities.
+We follow TimeChat to use 6 instructions (generated by GPT-4~\cite{achiam2023gpt}) per task and convert video annotations into chat samples.
+We evaluate on YouCook2~\cite{zhou2018towards} for dense video captioning, Charades-STA~\cite{gao2017tall} for temporal video grounding, QVHighlights~\cite{lei2021detecting} for video highlight detection, and IndustryASM for temporal action segmentation.
+Note that only Tab.~\ref{table:assembly} uses \textbf{our} dataset, all the remaining evaluations use \textbf{existing} datasets.
+Following prior works, we report the results from a single run.

+\textbf{Dataset Splits} For dense video captioning, YouCook2~\cite{zhou2018towards} is divided into 1333 videos for fine-tuning out of a total of 1790 videos, while 457 videos are used for evaluation.
+For the temporal video grounding task, we divide the 16124 video-query pairs of Charades-STA~\cite{gao2017tall} into 12404 fine-tuning pairs and 3720 evaluation pairs.
+For video highlight detection, 6858 videos are used for fine-tuning and 1463 are used for evaluation from the QVHighlights~\cite{lei2021detecting} dataset.
+These are the default splits provided by each dataset.
+Finally, we divide our IndustryASM dataset into 3896 videos for fine-tuning and 955 videos for evaluation.